-More metabolic pathways of Ostreococcus tauri showing periodic oscillations under diurnal and seasonal cycles
+More metabolic pathways of Ostreococcus tauri show periodic oscillations under diurnal and seasonal cycles

 Carotenoids biosynthesis in Ostreococcus tauri under diurnal and seasonal cycles

-Carotenoid are a group of isoprenoid pigments that are present in microalgae and plants.
-Some of these pigments are associated with light harvesting complexes and play a crucial role in photosynthesis by absorbing light energy and transferring it to chlorophyll.
-Carotenoids also act as antioxidants, protecting the organism from damage caused by excess light or environmental stress (García-Plazaola et al., 2017; T. Sun et al., 2022).
-Carotenoids are produced and accumulated at the most appropriate time to maximize their benefits for the organism.
+Carotenoid are a group of isoprenoid pigments that are present in several organisms including microalgae and plants.
+Some of these pigments are associated with light harvesting complexes and play a crucial role in photosynthesis by absorbing light energy and transferring it to reaction centers.
+Carotenoids also act as antioxidants, protecting the organism from damage caused by excess light or environmental stress (García-Plazaola et al., 2017; Sun et al., 2022).
+Carotenoids are produced and accumulated at the most appropriate time to perform their functions.
 In fact, expression of genes involved in carotenoid biosynthesis are regulated by the circadian clock in plants and algae (Covington et al., 2008; García-Plazaola et al., 2017; Pan et al., 2009; T. H. Sun et al., 2010; Zhang et al., 2022).

 In addition to their role in photosynthesis, carotenoids also have significant nutritional value for humans.
-Some carotenoids, such as β-carotene and α-carotene, can be converted into vitamin A, which is essential for vision and the immune system.
-These and other carotenoids as astaxanthin have also been shown to have potential health benefits, such as reducing the risk of certain types of cancer and heart disease (Eggersdorfer & Wyss, 2018).
+Some carotenoids, such as β-carotene, can be converted into vitamin A, which is essential for vision and the immune system.
+Other carotenoids as astaxanthin have also been shown to have potential health benefits, reducing the risk of certain types of cancer and heart disease (Eggersdorfer & Wyss, 2018).

 Industrial production of carotenoids involves the large-scale cultivation of photosynthetic microorganisms such as algae.
-They are tipically grown outdoors in large ponds or in closed photobioreactors.
 In the last two decades, numerous research groups have been studying growth conditions, microalgae metabolism and optimizing photobioreactors design in order to maximize carotenoids production while minimizing costs (Del Campo et al., 2004; Hoys et al., 2021; Sierra et al., 2008).
 Since they are cultivated outdoors, understanding how carotenoids biosynthesis oscillates under diurnal and seasonal cycles is crucial to ensure the maximum carotenoids content at harvesting time, as well as to find possible gene and proteins targets.
-However, the possible influence of the circadian clock on carotenoids production optimization still remains unkown due to a lack of research of the topic.
-This thesis work aims to contribute to elucidate the circadian regulatory mechanism of carotenoids biosynthesis in order to enhance plants and microalgae industry optimization.
+However, the possible influence of the circadian clock on carotenoids production optimization still remains unknown due to a lack of research of the topic.
+This thesis work aims to contribute to elucidate the circadian regulatory mechanism of carotenoids biosynthesis in order to enhance their industrial production.

 Integration of multi-omics data with oscillations described by carotenoids content in Ostreococcus tauri under diurnal and seasonal cycles

 Ostreocccus tauri is rich in widely distributed carotenoids like violaxanthin, antheraxanthin or zeaxanthin.
 Carotenoids specific of Mamiellophyceae like micromonal, uriolide or prasinoxanthin are also found in this prasinophyte, being prasinoxanthin the most abundant (Egeland et al., 1995; Guyon et al., 2018; Six et al., 2009).
-Its genome present genes encoding for the Methylerythritol 4-phosphate (MEP) pathway (Derelle et al., 2006; L. Zhao et al., 2013), which derives pyruvate to the production of geranyl pyrophosphate (GPP), the main carotenoid precursor.
-The carotenogenesis pathway starts with the enzyme phytoene synthase (PSY) and consist of two different branches: β-branch, including the xantophylls cycle; and α-branch, including the main antenna carotenoids in prasinophyte which biosynthesis pathways are still unknow (Guyon et al., 2018; Six et al., 2009).
+Its genome presents genes encoding for the Methylerythritol 4-phosphate (MEP) pathway (Derelle et al., 2006; L. Zhao et al., 2013), which derives pyruvate to the production of geranyl pyrophosphate (GPP), the main carotenoid precursor.
+The carotenogenesis pathway starts in the phytoene synthase (PSY).
+From lycopene, the pathway has two branches: β-branch, including the xantophylls cycle; and α-branch, including the main antenna carotenoids in prasinophyte which biosynthesis pathways are still unknow (Guyon et al., 2018; Six et al., 2009).

 Carotenoids content during diurnal cycles under both summer and winter photoperiods have been estimated from HPLC profiles, as described in Materials and Methods.
-The same rhythmicity analysis carried out with the omic data was also achieved using the estimated carotenoids content generated from the three consecutive days under light-dark cycles.
+The same rhythmicity analysis carried out with the omic data was also achieved to carotenoids content generated from the three consecutive days under light-dark cycles.